-Unexpected termination of leases or failure to renew leases of any of our existing premises on acceptable terms could materially and adversely affect our business.
+Unexpected termination of leases, failure to renew the lease of our existing premises or to renew such leases at acceptable terms could materially and adversely affect our business.

 We currently lease the premises for our research and development facility and offices.
 We cannot assure you that we would be able to renew the relevant lease agreements without substantial additional cost or increase in the rental cost payable by us.
 If a lease agreement is renewed at a rent substantially higher than the current rate, or currently existing favorable terms granted by the lessor are not extended, our business and results of operations may be adversely affected.